samruddhikhilari/CodeClip/README.md

 CodeClip is released under the **MIT License** – free for personal & commercial use with attribution.

 ### ⭐ Give the repo a star and join us in building the most accessible coding-challenge vault on the web!

+Contribution by Pushpendra Kumar Shah under Girls' Summer of Code 2025.